graphql/community-wg/rfcs/ambassador-program/overview-for-organizers.md

 ### Ambassador Requirements

 * Highly knowledgeable about GraphQL and readily able to articulate those ideas
-* Be a model community member: Adhering to the code of conduct especially when critical of GraphQL or defending it to others criticism, remaining respectful, constructive and fair
+* Be a model community member: Adhering to the standards of excellence especially when critical of GraphQL or defending it to others criticism, remaining respectful, constructive and fair
-* Do not come across to other community members as selling another product, service or agenda
+* Do not come across to other community members as selling another product, service or agenda when acting as an ambassador
 * Already participating in one or more of the Ambassador Tasks outlined below
+* Agree to have their face, name, chosen socials and other relevant information displayed on the "people"/"ambassadors" page

 ### Ambassador Tasks

 GraphQL Ambassadors will be an important touchstone for people interested in GraphQL to learn more about it in a friendly and constructive way.

-They will do one or more of the following throughout their one year term:
+They will do four or more ambassador tasks throughout their one year term.
+They can do the same task four times, or a mixture of tasks.

+Ambassador tasks include:

-* Conference & meetup talks on GraphQL
+* Vendor-neutral conference & meetup talks related to GraphQL
 * Local gathering organization
 * Written GraphQL content, both on GraphQL platforms and off
 * Video / audio GraphQL content, both on GraphQL platforms and off